nor4ham/Docker/README.md

 #### virtual machine &&container ?
 ##### what is container
 an isolated environment  for running application
+1. allow running on multiple apps in isolation
+2. start quickly
+3. use OS th host
+4.

 ##### what is  virtual machine?
 an abstraction of a machine  (physically hardware )